Show All Answers

 If there is reason to believe that the employee’s illness arose out of their employment and was contracted in the course of performing their duties, such as a healthcare worker or first responder who provided care to a patient with the COVID-19 virus, the employee must file a workers’ compensation claim and the claim will be forwarded to SmartCasualtyClaims, the County’s third-party administrator, for a compensability determination.
 Paid leave for an employee who has filed a workers’ compensation claim related to COVID-19 must be coordinated by department management through the Risk Management Section of the Department of Human Resources.

-Employees should consult with their department leadership to determine the mutually agreeable solution.
 In accordance with policy, telework requires approval of the department director.
 Please note, under existing County policy telework is not ordinarily authorized for the purposes of dependent care.
-However, the County Administrator has temporarily lifted this restriction as an emergency measure due to business necessity.
+However, the County Administrator has temporarily lifted this restriction as an emergency measure due to business necessity during the local emergency declaration.

 Employees covered by the County’s medical insurance plan have access to Cigna’s Virtual Care services 24/7/365 days of the year, including holidays and weekends.
 Virtual care services can be used in place of seeing a physician in-person for minor medical conditions and costs less than emergency room or urgent care visits.
 Virtual care services can be a good option when you need to limit exposure to the public and for reserving emergency rooms for true emergencies.
 All virtual care visits are with board-certified physicians.
 Covered employees should take the time now to register for virtual care services prior to using the service.
 Register for Cigna’s virtual care network MDLive in any one of the following ways: